 » Follow Visual Studio Code | » See recent tech decisions about Visual Studio Code

-As we say every year, these rankings are brought to you, by YOU.
+These rankings are brought to you, by YOU.
 The StackShare community makes these awards possible by sharing not only what you're using, but more importantly, why you chose your stack.
-This year we launched our most exciting collaboration feature yet: Stack Advice , an easy way to get and give advice on specific tech stack decisions.
-Stack Advice is a new way for you to connect with a growing community of well over half a million developers to get help making important technology decisions.
+For those that aren't familiar, Stack Advice is an easy way to get and give advice on specific tech stack decisions.

-So for this year's awards we wanted to recognize the community members that chose to give their fellow developers advice in their time of need, on all sorts of important tech stack decisions.
-In just 6 months, you and the rest of the community have participated in over 3,000 discussions via Stack Advice 🎉
+So we'd like to recognize the community members that chose to give their fellow developers advice in their time of need, on all sorts of important tech stack decisions.

-For tool rankings, scores are calculated using a combination of # of stacks a tool was added to, number of votes for one-liners contributed by the community, # of follows, and profile views for the year.
-New Tool rankings were chosen from tools that were created and added to StackShare in 2020 with follows weighing more than other metrics since new tools don’t just enter stacks overnight.
+For tool rankings, scores are calculated using a combination of number of stacks a tool was added to, number of votes, Stack Decisions, one-liners, follows, and profile views for the year.
+New Tool rankings were calculated from tools that were created and added to StackShare in 2021 with follows and views being weighted more heavily than other metrics since new tools don’t just enter stacks overnight.

 As usual, we removed Git from the rankings in the DevOps rankings since many developers don't list it in their stack (and instead only list Git collaboration platforms like GitHub).